keizaaeja/Walkie-Talkies/README.md

 # WalkieTalkies

-WalkieTalkies is an intelligent, AI-powered walking companion designed to help you discover the hidden gems within walking distance of your current location.
+WalkieTalkies is an intelligent, walking companion designed to help you discover the hidden gems within walking distance of your current location.
 Whether you're looking for a cozy café, a fascinating museum, a landmark, or a quiet park, WalkieTalkies provides curated, personalized itineraries to guide your journey.

 ## Features